Efficient Monte Carlo for high excursions of Gaussian random fields: Main results

 In order to state and discuss our main results we need some notation.
 For each $s,t\in T$ define

-Moreover, given $x\in \real^{d}$ and $\beta>0$ we write $\left\vert x\right\vert =\sum_{j=1}^{d}\left\vert x_{j}\right\vert $, where $x_{j}$ is the $j$-th component of $x$.
-We shall assume that, for each fixed $s,t\in T$, both $\mu\left( t\right) $ and $\mathcal{C}\left( s,t\right) $ can be evaluated in at most $\mathbf{c}$ units of computing time.
+Moreover, given $x\in\real^{d}$ and $\beta>0$ we write $\vert x\vert ={\sum_{j=1}^{d}}\vert x_{j}\vert$, where $x_{j}$ is the $j$th component of $x$.
+We shall assume that, for each fixed $s,t\in T$, both $\mu( t) $ and $\mathcal{C}( s,t) $ can be evaluated in at most $\mathbf{c}$ units of computing time.

-Our first result shows that under modest continuity conditions on $\mu$, $\sigma $ and $r $ it is possible to construct an explicit FPRAS for $w( b) $ under the following regularity conditions: \begin{enumerate} \item[A1:] The field $f$ is almost surely continuous on $T$;
+Our first result shows that under modest continuity conditions on $\mu$, $\sigma$ and~$r $ it is possible to construct an explicit FPRAS for $w( b) $ under the following regularity conditions: \begin{longlist}[(A2)] \item[(A1)] the field $f$ is almost surely continuous on $T$;

-\item[A2:] For some $\delta>0$ and $|s-t |<\delta$, the mean and variance functions satisfies
+\item[(A2)] for some $\delta>0$ and $|s-t |<\delta$, the mean and variance functions satisfies

-\item[A3:] For some $\delta>0$ and $|s-s^{\prime}|<\delta$, $|t-t^{\prime }|<\delta$ the correlation function of $f$ satisfies
+\item[(A3)] for some $\delta>0$ and $|s-s^{\prime}|<\delta$, $|t-t^{\prime }|<\delta$ the correlation function of $f$ satisfies

-\item[A4:] $0\in T$.
+\item[(A4)] $0\in T$.
 There exist $\kappa_{0}$ and $\omega_{d}$ such that, for any $t\in T$ and $\varepsilon$ small enough,